Request Demo

 Premise

-Leanus then allows you to calculate the DSCR extension in various ways either on historical data, that on provisional data (quarterly, half-yearly, etc) which on the forecast data of the Business Plan and to compare the DSCR extension between different companies (Benchmark).
+Leanus allows you to calculate the DSCR in various ways both on historical data, that on provisional data (quarterly, half-yearly, etc) which on the forecast data of the Business Plan and to compare the DSCR between different companies (Benchmark).

 • in the Numerator the Cash Flow generated in the period